JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 only on some pages.
 In this case, the plugin will be run every time on the different page, and that would be more time, what we otherwise gain,

 * Second method process the HTML source after WordPress render them and before sent to browser.
 It will create a separate Css/JS file for each page, make sure, all "in the footer" enqueued scripts are correctly processed.
-This method uses PHP Simple HTML DOM Parser and Output Buffering.
+This method uses PHP DomDocument DOM Parser and Output Buffering.

 NOTE
 ----